 3.1.
-Compact convolutional architecture for automated ECG feature encoding
+Compact Convolutional Architecture for Automated ECG Feature Encoding

-Fig. 1 presents a high-level overview of the ECGencode architecture as configured in a model for binary ECG classification (ECGencode model 1).
-The input consists of a standard 10-second 12-lead ECG sampled at 500 Hz, represented as a 12×5000 2D matrix.
-ECGencode will convert this input to a 3D matrix by adding an additional channel dimension, resulting in a $12 \times 5000 \times 1$ 3D matrix that can be interpreted as leads \times time points \times channels.
-This allows ECGencode to explicitly retain the 2D structure of the ECG signal throughout its different layers, resulting in a final latent space of shape $4 \times 40 \times 4$ which can be interpreted as a signal of 4 augmented leads, 40 time points and 4 channels.
+Figure 1 presents a high-level overview of the ECGencode architecture as configured in a model for binary ECG classification (ECGencode model 1).
+The input consists of a standard 10-second 12-lead ECG sampled at 500Hz, represented as a $12 \times 5,000$ 2D matrix.
+ECGencode will convert this input to a 3D matrix by adding an additional channel dimension, resulting in a $12 \times 5,000 \times 1$ 3D matrix that can be interpreted as leads $\times$ time points $\times$ channels.
+This allows ECG encode to explicitly retain the 2D structure of the ECG signal throughout its different layers, resulting in a final latent space of shape $4 \times 40 \times 4$ which can be interpreted as a signal of 4 augmented leads, 40 time points and 4 channels.
 The final layer of the first ECGencode model links this latent space generated by ECGencode to the binary ECG classification output through a fully connected layer with softmax activation.
-In this configuration, the latent space is simply flattened into a one-dimensional vector before softmax activation, resulting in a compact model with a total of only 8242 parameters.
+In this configuration, the latent space is simply flattened into a one-dimensional vector before softmax activation, resulting in a compact model with a total of only 8,242 parameters.